alexabit10001/Hospital-management-system/README.md

 2. staff-service (port 8001)

 Each service uses its own SQL database.
-They communicate via REST: patient-service calls staff-service to validate staff when creating appointments.
+They communicate via REST: patient-service calls staff-service to validate staff when creating appointments

 How to run (locally)